Plasticrust

-Plasticrusts are a new type of plastic pollution in the form of plastic debris, covering rocks in intertidal shorelines which vary in thickness and in color and are composed of polyethylene based on fourier-transform infrared spectroscopy (FTIR) analysis.
+Plasticrusts are a new type of plastic pollution in the form of plastic debris, covering rocks in intertidal shorelines which vary in thickness and in color and are composed of polyethylene as determined by fourier-transform infrared spectroscopy (FTIR) analysis.
 They were first discovered on the South coast of the volcanic island of Madeira in the Atlantic Ocean in 2016 and have additionally been found on Giglio Island, Italy.
 They are considered a sub-type of plastiglomerate and could possibly have negative effects on surrounding fauna by entering the food web through consumption by benthic invertebrates.

 Formation

 Plasticrusts are formed by waves smashing plastic debris against rugose rocks.
-A report concluded that “plasticrust abundance may depend on the local levels of nearshore plastic debris, wave exposure and tidal amplitude.”
+A report concluded that "plasticrust abundance may depend on the local levels of nearshore plastic debris, wave exposure and tidal amplitude."
 This was based on the abundance of plasticrusts compared to the other listed factors at each location where plasticrust was detected or searched for.